brightsign/extension-template/README.md

 - Go 1.21 or later
 - Cross-compilation: `GOOS=linux GOARCH=arm64 CGO_ENABLED=0 go build`

-### JavaScript/TypeScript Extensions (No SDK)
+### TypeScript/JavaScript Extensions (No SDK)

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and npm
-- Webpack or similar bundler for packaging
+- TypeScript and Webpack for compilation and bundling
+- Verify Node.js version on target player matches development environment

 ## Un-Secure the Player for Development